FUMR/tidal-async/README.md

 # Install all dependencies
 poetry install

-# Install linters (Unlinted PRs won't be approved)
+# Install linters and checks (Unlinted PRs won't be approved)
 poetry run pre-commit install

 # Install commit-msg linters (PRs with wrong commit names will be squashed)